marcone/ratgdo/docs/index.md

 ## Disclaimer
 Use this device at your own risk.
 To avoid risk of injury or property damage only operate the garage door within line of sight.

-ratgdo is a product of ratCloud llc and is not affiliated in anyway with the Chamberlain Group.
+ratgdo is a product of ratCloud llc and is not affiliated in any way with the Chamberlain Group.

 Security +, Security + 2.0, myQ are trademarks of the Chamberlain Group.